suspect-devices/arduino-core-0022/README.md

 Between the core and the makefile is a usable library based system.

-I have a trivial example and a not so trivial example in which 5 pdes were munged into a single source file (which once you have a sane editor is not so bad)
+I have a trivial example and a not so trivial example in which 5 pdes were munged into a single source file (which once you have a sane editor is not so bad, mostly I needed to fix this program)